andresjaramillo7/RoboCap/frontend/README.md

 # Frontend Directory

-In this directory, you can find the frontend project where the user can interact with the trained models in order to test it with new inputs.
+In this directory can be found; The frontend project, where the user can interact with the trained models in order to test it with new inputs.